Penrith AVO Lawyer

 The effect of AVO’s on family law matters

-It is extremely important that if you are going through a family breakdown or you are separated that if you are served with an AVO, that you immediately seek experienced legal advice – as the outcome of your AVO matter will effect the arrangements that may be put in place for your children to spend time with you.
+It is extremely important that if you are going through a family breakdown or you are separated that if you are served with an AVO, that you immediately seek experienced legal advice – as the outcome of your AVO matter will affect the arrangements that may be put in place for your children to spend time with you.

 This is why having a lawyer who understands family law and criminal law is so important.